 12. DON’T DRINK THE TAP WATER

-It’s really not great for us westerners with our delicate stomachs – you’re gonna end up spending your time on the loo, or worse could end up going to hospital if you choose to drink it.
+It’s really not great for us westerners with our delicate stomachs – you’re gonna end up spending your time on the loo, or worse could end up going to a hospital if you choose to drink it.
 Buy big bottles of water from shops and use it for brushing your teeth as well.
 Also, be careful about the water used to make ice or wash salads; if you’re not sure then don’t go for it.

 13. TUK TUKS ALL THE WAY